 We reimburse each non-employee director for expenses associated with attending board and committee meetings and other board-related activities.
-Non-employee directors do not receive other benefits from the company.
+Non-employee directors do not receive other benefits from the company with the exception of Mr. Indest, who along with his spouse, participates in the company's medical insurance plan pursuant to Mr. Indest's consulting agreement with the company.